 Barbados is not in Communist hands because it renounced the Queen and took some Beijing money.
 Let’s not forget that the West remains the primary source of investment to Barbados, while the new republic is still part of the Commonwealth.

 This episode of Barbadian drama is evidence of just how polarised Western narratives have become around China.
 Not every BRI project is a faustian pact with the devil.
 Get over it and just provide the developing world with better options.
 Until the past six months, there was literally no real Western alternative to BRI.
-Let’s see if Biden’s ‘Build Back Better’ programme will change that, alongside the EU’s Global Gateway and the UK’s recently announced $12.2bn British International Investment fund.
+Let’s see if Biden’s ‘Build back better world’ programme will change that, alongside the EU’s Global Gateway and the UK’s recently announced $12.2bn British International Investment fund.
 In any case, these should not be seen as an ‘antidote’ to the BRI, but rather as well-intentioned competition with Beijing.